About

 Notification of Acceptance

-Applicants will be notified of their acceptance status by the end of February.
+Applicants will be notified of their acceptance status by mid March.

 Icons showing the application process described above.